Osama Akharraz

-Osama Akharraz (born 26 November 1990) is a Danish professional footballer who plays as a winger.
+Osama Akharraz (born 26 November 1990) is a Danish footballer who plays as a winger for Denmark Series club VB 1968.

 Club career

-Brøndby IF
+Brøndby

 Akharraz joined Brøndby IF in 2008 from BK Frem.
 He played his first match for the club on 30 October 2008 against Holstebro Boldklub in a Danish Cup game.
 In early January 2009, he agreed a contract extension with the club and was promoted to the first team squad.

 He made his league debut for Brøndby on 17 April 2011 in a 2–1 home defeat against Aalborg BK.
-On 4 August 2011, he scored two goals against SV Ried in the Europa League qualification as Brøndby won the game 4–2 but were knocked out of 2011–12 UEFA Europa League because of a previous 0-2 loss in Austria.
+On 4 August 2011, he scored two goals against SV Ried in the Europa League qualification as Brøndby won the game 4–2 but were knocked out of 2011–12 UEFA Europa League because of a previous 0–2 loss in Austria.
 Due to the lack of playing time, Akharraz left the club in January 2012.